Dear Mr. Electrician: How do I determine if I need an attic fan replacement?

 Above is the new attic fan replacement unit and remote thermostat.
 I let the thermostat hang below the roof joist so that it could better sense the air temperature.
 I usually set the thermostat for 120 degrees.
 From my own experience with attic fans I found that at 120 the fan will run all day, but not all night.
 Of course this will vary by region.

 I also installed a disconnect switch for the new fan.
-Forgot my label maker that day.
+I Forgot my P Touch label maker that day.

 The tools that I normally carry up in the attic for fan servicing consist of my lineman pliers, screwdrivers, adjustable wrench, Allen wrenches, 1/4″ drive socket wrench with extension bars and a universal joint, and 1/4″ drive deep and short 6 point sockets, 3/8″ socket wrench with extensions bars, universal joint, and 3/8″ deep and shallow 6 point sockets.
 I also have Allen Wrench Sockets for the Socket Wrenches to loosen the set screw on the fan blade.